sheimo/nmapcli/README.md

+Update 8/7/2014

+I'm going to start putting thses into different categories such as Zenmap templates, firewall scans, script scans etc.  Email me if you have any creative scans to add.

+Thanks

 Nmap Command Line Interface
 =======
 nmapcli is a tool with pre defined scan templates to automate Nmap scans.
 I'm going to keep adding new scan types all the time.